Win Back Dormant Customers With a Customer Reactivation Campaign

 - Telemarketing offers a human touch lacking in email and social media outreach

-- Telemarketing collects more insights from existing customers than passive outreach campaigns, which means more business intelligence for continuous business improvement
+- Telemarketing collects more insights from existing customers than passive outreach campaigns, which means more business intelligence and metrics for continuous business improvement

-- Telemarketing allows you to deliver more customized messages targeted to specific individuals
+- Telemarketing allows you to deliver more customized messages about new products or services, targeted to specific individuals

 Telemarketing is a proven way to reengage dormant customers.
 Intelemark can help.